 A grassroots campaign is a movement that engages a large number of people who advocate for the causes they care about.
 Organising and mobilising these people is done at the local level, not by central leadership.

 Grassroots campaigns aim to raise awareness about important local issues that are not receiving enough mainstream media coverage.
-Bringing attention to these problems will put pressure on decision-makers to address them, and eventually create positive change in the community.
+Bringing attention to these problems will put pressure on decision-makers to address them.
+Eventually this will create positive change in the community.

 Environmental campaigns aim to protect the environment and promote sustainability.

-- Reducing carbon emissions and mitigating climate change – promoting the use of renewable energy sources or encouraging individuals and businesses to reduce their energy consumption.
+- Reducing carbon emissions and mitigating climate change – to promote the use of renewable energy sources.
+Encouraging individuals and businesses to reduce their energy consumption.

 - Protecting and preserving natural resources – advocating for the protection of endangered species or the conservation of forests and other natural habitats.

-- Reducing pollution and protecting air and water quality – advocating for stricter regulations on industrial pollution or promoting the use of eco-friendly products.
+- Reducing pollution and protecting air and water quality – advocating for stricter regulations on industrial pollution.
+Promoting the use of eco-friendly products.

 - Promoting sustainable living practices – encouraging individuals to reduce their waste and consumption, use public transportation, or adopt environmentally-friendly behaviors.

 - Raising awareness about environmental issues – organizing educational events or distributing information about the impacts of climate change or other environmental challenges.

 Political campaigns are efforts to influence the outcome of an election or to advocate for a particular policy or position.
 They can be initiated by candidates, political parties or advocacy groups.
 Sometimes political campaigns even individual citizens start political campaigns.